szwacz/nw-boilerplate/README.md

 This project gives you mainly three things:

-1. Crossplatform development environment (works the same way on OSX, Windows and Linux).
+1. Cross-platform development environment (works the same way on OSX, Windows and Linux).
 2. Basic structure for NW.js app.
 3. Scripts to generate installers of your app for all three operating systems.

 # Quick start
-The only development dependency of this project is Node.js.
+The only development dependency of this project is [Node.js](https://nodejs.org).
 So just make sure you have it installed.
-Then type three commands known to every Node.js developer...
+Then type three commands known to every Node developer...
 ```
 git clone https://github.com/szwacz/nw-boilerplate.git
 npm install